SHC - Secure Hosted Checkout

 • TOKEN_EXPIRED

-• A boolean value indicating if the request was successful or not.
+• success: A boolean value indicating if the request was successful or not.
 This property will always be set to false for an error response.

 • CARD_DECLINED